 Our technical projects can generally absorb arbitrary amounts of attention.
 If you are already familiar with the relevant skills, you may be able to find the bugtracker and just get started.
 Even if you don't have those skills, if you talk to people involved in a project you're interested in they'll probably be happy to help somebody enthusiastic learn the necessary skills.

-You can also start your own SIPB project if you're so inclined.
+You can also start your own SIPB project if you’re so inclined.
 The best way to start a SIPB project is to pick some computing-related problem that is important to you, find some like-minded individuals, and try to solve it, discussing your ideas and plans around the SIPB office, and reporting on your progress to the SIPB.
-The most successful SIPB projects have often been things that the people involved really wanted to do, and found resources or collaborators to do them through SIPB.
+The most successful SIPB projects have often been things that the people involved really wanted to do, where they found resources or collaborators to do them through SIPB.

 There are many possible ways to get involved in SIPB, but one route is: